 Get ID Theft Protection

 This is the easiest way to stop identity thieves.
 ID theft protection services are like secure banks for most of the personal information thieves could filch and use against you.
-Your data sits in their digital vaults.
-The second someone walks in and tries to take it and use it for anything — to apply for a loan or credit card, say — you get an alert on your cell phone and can put the kibosh on the transaction.
+These services monitor everything from your Social Security number usage to dark web marketplaces where stolen data gets sold.
+The moment someone tries to open an account or take out a loan in your name, you'll get an instant alert on your phone so you can shut it down immediately.

 >> We Recommend: The Top ID Theft Protection Providers